trainj/sample_website/README.md

 the email list](http://learnenough.com/#email_list) and [follow @learnenough ](http://twitter.com/learnenough) on Twitter.

-After finishing *Learn Enough™ Git to Be Dangerous*, you'll know enough html to be *dangerous*.
+After finishing *Learn Enough™ html to Be Dangerous*, you'll know enough html to be *dangerous*.